Less than a third of registered Colorado voters returned ballots in Tuesday’s election — a record low for an odd-year election.

-Our KidsFlash blog helps child advocates and policymakers stay up to date on the latest child well-being news from the Colorado State Capitol and around the state.
-Find data and research on child health, early childhood education and development, K-12 education, and more.
-Track important legislation and policies affecting Colorado's kids.
+Our KidsFlash blog helps child advocates and policymakers stay up to date on the latest child wellbeing news around the state.
+In our weekly newsletter, you can find data and research on child health, early childhood learning and development, K-12 education, and more.
+During the legislative session, KidsFlash also serves as a resource to help track important legislation and policies affecting Colorado's kids.
 Get the inside scoop on the Children's Campaign's outreach efforts - including information on important fundraising and advocacy events, as well as efforts being undertaken by the It's About Kids and Circle of Friends networks.
-The KidsFlash blog is your connection to the resources and information your need to make a difference in the lives of Colorado's children.
+The KidsFlash blog is your connection to the resources and information you need to make a difference in the lives of Colorado's children.

 At the Colorado Children’s Campaign, we advocate for all kids to have access to age-appropriate, accurate, high-quality education – which includes teachings on race, identity, and social systems.